mzbac/chatgpt-vsc/README.md

 ## Features

-- Correct grammar and polish selected text using the ChatGPT model
+- Grammar check: Select a piece of text and run the "ChatGPT Grammar Check" command to correct grammar and polish the text.
-- Generate code snippets based on custom queries
+- Custom code generation: Select a piece of code or just run the "ChatGPT Custom Query" command to generate code based on your custom query.
-- Replace the selected text with the generated response
+- Unit test generation: Select a piece of code and run the "ChatGPT Generate Unit Test" command to generate unit tests for the selected code.
-- Generate unit test code for the selected code snippet
+- Chat with GPT: Run the "ChatGPT Chat" command to have a conversation with GPT in a new markdown file, where you can ask questions or get help on various topics.

 ## Requirements